CHN Logo

-In honor of International Women’s Day on March 8, we sat down with our COO Poonam Gupta to talk about women’s empowerment, female solo travel and more.
+In honour of International Women’s Day on March 8, we sat down with our COO, Poonam Gupta, to talk about women’s empowerment, female solo travel and more.
 Here’s what she had to tell us in terms of empowering women.

 What’s your role at Community Homestay?